nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 \
 &nbsp;

-## 3. Tables and Provisioning
+## 3. Tables and capacity provisioning

-A key aspect for AWS DynamoDB is the creation and usage of tables and how to provision read and write capacity for operations on the containing items.
+A key aspect for AWS DynamoDB is the creation and usage of tables and how to provision read and write capacity for operations on the data.

-In the following chapter we will have a look at the table creation and show examples as code as well as we will take a look at the different provisioning modes.
+In the following chapter we will have a look at the table creation and show as a coding example how to create a table.
+Then we will look at the terms read- and write-capacity and the different provisioning modes which are available.

 ### 3.1 Table creation and sharding

 As highlighted in the architecture section a table will be managed and sharded into smaller individual parts in the background by the AWS DynamoDB business logic.

-The key parameters for this operation are the hashkey and the range-key which can only be set at the creation phase of the table.
+The key parameters for this operation are the **hash-key **and the** range-key** which can only be set at the creation phase of a table.
 The reason for this restriction is that the data is stored and distributed to nodes based on these values.
 For a later change the data would need to be redistributed which comes closer to the creation of an entirely new table with new structure to which the data can be copied over to.

-A table can be created in code which we illustrate in this code example.
+A table can be created in code which we illustrate in this code example[^13]

 ```